UMD-ENEE408I/ENEE408I_Fall_2020/notes/VNC.md

 ifconfig
 ```

-Note the entry next to "wlan0"
+Note the entry next to "inet" under the "wlan0" device.
 My entry is: `192.168.1.72`

+You can test if you have the correct ip address by opening a terminal on your PC that you will connect from and running `ping 192.168.1.72`.
+This should work on Windows, Linux, and OSX.

 Reboot your Jetson and disconnect the screen